André Gregory

 André William Gregory (born André William Josefowitz; May 11, 1934) is a French-born American theatre director, writer and actor.
-He is best known for co-writing and starring in My Dinner with Andre, a 1981 comedy-drama film directed by Louis Malle.
+He is best known for co-writing and starring in My Dinner with Andre, a 1981 film directed by Louis Malle, alongside his protégé Wallace Shawn.
 Gregory studied acting at The Neighborhood Playhouse School of the Theatre in New York City.

 Early life

 Gregory was born André William Josefowitz in Paris, France, in 1934 to Russian Jewish parents.
-His family fled from France during the Second World War in 1939, originally to London, England, before moving to the United States, where he grew up in Los Angeles.
-They changed their surname from Josefowitz to Gregory.
-As an adult, Gregory discovered that his father, who exported fur from the US to Russia was probably a Nazi sympathizer, as he represented Russia in Germany for IG Farben, a chemical company that produced Zyklon B used in concentration camps, which could have been the reason the family moved countries.
+His family fled from France to London in 1939 before moving to the United States, where he grew up in Los Angeles.
+The family subsequently changed its surname from Josefowitz to Gregory.
+As an adult, Gregory discovered that his father was probably a Nazi sympathizer, as he represented Russia in Germany for IG Farben, the German chemical conglomerate that produced the Zyklon B gas used in Nazi concentration camps.

-Gregory's parents were extremely wealthy, and as a child Gregory spent the summers in the Los Angeles neighbourhood of Westwood, in a house on Sunset Boulevard rented to them by Thomas Mann.
-He also recalled them throwing house parties where celebrities they met through Marlene Dietrich were present including Marx Brothers, Greta Garbo, Fred Astaire, and Errol Flynn.
-However, Gregory also claims his parents were "wretched, negligent and self-absorbed, petty and often mean" and his father in particular as "the most frightening person in my life", and he had to spend some years of his adulthood in therapy.
+Gregory's parents were extremely wealthy, and as a child Gregory spent summers in Westwood, Los Angeles, in a house on Sunset Boulevard rented to them by writer Thomas Mann.
+He recalls house parties where celebrities they met through Marlene Dietrich (whom they knew from their time in Berlin) were present, including the Marx Brothers, Greta Garbo, Fred Astaire, and Errol Flynn (who had an affair with Gregory's mother).
+Gregory has called his parents "wretched, negligent and self-absorbed, petty and often mean" and his father "the most frightening person in my life"; he spent much of his adulthood in therapy.

-Gregory's love for acting came after he played Petruchio in a production of The Taming of the Shrew when he was twelve years old.
+Gregory's love for acting came after he played Petruchio in a production of Shakespeare's The Taming of the Shrew when he was 12 years old.
 He studied at Harvard University, where he was affiliated with Adams House.